 Figure 2.
 Wheat dusted in near Belleville in October 2015.
 Photo by Romulo Lollato, K-State Research and Extension.

 Before planting, producers should look at the long-term forecast and try to estimate how long the dry conditions will persist.
-Current short term (8 to 14-day) and long-term outlooks favor drier than normal conditions through the end of October across most of Kansas (Figure 3).
+Current short term outlook (8 to 14-day) favors slightly better chances at precipitation in the west.
+Looking long-term, the October outlook favors drier than normal conditions across most of Kansas (Figure 3).

 If it looks like there’s a good chance the dry weather will continue until at least the back end of the optimum range of planting dates, producers should treat the fields as if they were planting later than the optimum time, as the emergence date will be delayed.
 Rather than cutting back on seeding rates and fertilizer to save money on a lost cause, producers should increase seeding rates, consider using a fungicide seed treatment, and consider using a starter phosphorus fertilizer to improve early season development.
 However, producers should be cautious with in-furrow nitrogen or potassium fertilizers as these are salts and can make it more difficult for the seed/seedling to absorb water needed for germination.
 The idea is to make sure the wheat gets off to a good start and will have enough heads to have good yield potential, assuming it will eventually rain and the crop will emerge late.
 Wheat that emerges in October may still hold full yield potential, but wheat that emerges in November almost always has fewer fall tillers and therefore can have decreased yield potential.